juha-h/baresip-studio/README.md

 Motivated by need for a secure SIP user agent for Android that does not depend on third party push notification services.

+If you need video calling and have a device with Android version 7.0 or newer that supports Camera2 API at level FULL or LEVEL3, you can instead of this application install its sister application baresip+ from video branch.

 After cloning the project, generate static libraries and include files to distribution directory using master branch of https://github.com/juha-h/libbaresip-android.

-Then in Android Studio 3.6.2:
+Then in Android Studio 3.6.3:

 - Open an existing Android Studio project